Parika23/Task10/README.md

 ## How to Run in Google Colab

 1. Open `Flight_Operations.ipynb` in Google Colab.
-2. Upload `Flight_Operations.csv` to the Colab session if it is not already available.
+2. Upload `Day10_Flight_Operations_Dataset.csv` to the Colab session if it is not already available.
 3. Run the notebook from top to bottom using **Runtime → Run all**.
 4. Review the generated tables and analysis results.
 5. Save the completed notebook if you make any additional changes.